 After a month, I still had three ugly lumps on my eyelid.
 How long does a chalazion last?
 In my case it seemed to be never ending.

 1 month if you’re lucky.
 It will go away on it’s own.

 1-2 months if you’re lucky.
 It will go away with natural treatments.

 Only with surgery if you’re unlucky like me 🙂

 This is the advice I would give myself.

 Conclusion: Doxycycline fixed my eye

-Then my eye became red and swollen again over the next 2 weeks of being off the medication.
+Over the next month my eye became red and swollen again over the next 2 weeks of being off the medication.
 Well Rutin is an expensive hospital so instead of going there to see a doctor and pay over $100 USD to get more cheap medication, I simply went to my local pharmacy and bought a 1 month supply of Doxycycline FOR 3 DOLLARS (yea what!) and began taking it twice a day for 3 weeks and then once a day the last week (THIS IS NOT MEDICAL ADVICE).

 It was this step that finally put a nail in the coffin of my eye infection.
-After nearly a year and hundreds of dollars spend and general discomfort, my eye infection and chalazions finally went away.

 Appreciate your health.
 Thanks for reading.